Minimalist and Frugal, Is There Really Much of a Difference?

 Frugality: Frugality, on the other hand, emphasizes cost-consciousness and smart spending.

-It is about being economical and prudent with money, making deliberate choices to save on expenses without compromising on quality or satisfaction.
+It is about being economical and prudent with money, making deliberate choices to save on expenses without compromising quality or satisfaction.
 Frugal individuals aim to maximize the value of their resources and minimize waste.

 The Approach to Possessions